 We may not be successful in securing or maintaining proprietary patent protection for products and technologies we develop or license.
 Moreover, if any patents that are granted and listed in the Orange Book are successfully challenged by way of a Paragraph IV certification and subsequent litigation, the affected product could more immediately face generic competition and its sales would likely decline materially.
-For instance, if competitors develop generic version of Dojolvi and are able to enter the market, our sales of Dojolvi could materially decline which could have an adverse impact on our financial results.
+For instance, if competitors are able to enter the market with generic versions of Dojolvi, our sales of Dojolvi could materially decline which could have an adverse impact on our financial results.